The Best Way to Say Goodbye to a Year

 • What are you most proud of from this past year?

-• If you had to describe this past year1 in only one word what would it be?
+• If you had to describe this past year in only one word what would it be?

 Happy New Year, friend.
-Wishing you joy, ease, laughter and so much love in 2022!
+Wishing you joy, laughter and so much love in 2024!

 Emily and the EveryDay Happy Team